 Anish Bhatnagar, Soleno Therapeutics:

 I am Anish Bhatnagar, CEO of Soleno Therapeutics, which is a biotech company located in Redwood City, California.
-We are focused on the development and commercialization of novel therapeutics for the treatment of rare diseases.
-Our lead candidate is Diazoxide Choline Controlled-Release or DCCR, which is a once-daily oral tablet for the treatment of PWS.
+We are focused on the development and commercialization of novel therapeutics for the treatment of rare diseases, and our lead candidate is Diazoxide Choline Controlled-Release or DCCR, which is a once-daily oral tablet for the treatment of PWS.

 Neil Cowen, Soleno Therapeutics:

-Appetite is controlled by 2 sets of neurons in a region of the brain called the hypothalamus which controls certain metabolic processes in the body.
+Appetite is controlled by 2 sets of neurons in the region of the brain called the hypothalamus which controls certain metabolic processes in the body.
 The NPY/AgRP neurons increase appetite.
 POMC neurons decrease appetite.

-Research shows that, due to the deletion of SNORD116, one of the genes in the Prader-Willi critical region, the function of neurons involved in stimulating appetite is increased in PWS.
+Research shows that, due to the deletion of SNORD116, one of the genes in the Prader-Willi critical region on chromosome 15, the function of neurons involved in stimulating appetite is increased in PWS.
 These increases are likely what drives hyperphagia.

 used for treatment of low blood sugar due to increased insulin levels in infants, children and adults in very rare conditions known as hyperinsulinism and insulinoma.
-The oral suspension is usually taken 2-3 times per day and normally at daily doses up to several times higher than the doses that are being evaluated in PWS.
+The oral suspension is usually taken 2-3 times per day and often at daily doses up to several times higher than the doses that are being evaluated in PWS.